Biographies: Robert Kellard - Actor

 [1 Content]

 An American stage, film and television actor, born as Robert Dorsey Kellard in Los Angeles, California, USA, on April 23, 1915.
-He was married twice to fashion models.
+He was married twice.
 Among his works are The Argyle Secrets (1948), Drums of Fu Manchu (1940), Canon City (1948) and King of the Royal Mounted (1940).
-He graduated from Hollywood High School, and attended Santa Monica Junior College, and after graduation he worked various jobs such as carpenter, beach lifeguard and sailor.
-He worked on Broadway since 1934, as he was a member of the Stagecraft Theater, and worked in cinema in small roles until he signed with Columbia, but he joined the US Navy during World War II, for 4 years, then returned to Columbia, to work in B-movies often as a writer, reporter and guard.
+He graduated from Hollywood High School, and attended Santa Monica Junior College, and after graduation, he worked various jobs such as carpenter, beach lifeguard and sailor.
+He began working on Broadway in 1934 and was a member of the Stagecraft Theater.
+He worked in cinema in small roles until he signed with Columbia, but he joined the US Navy during World War II for 4 years, then returned to Columbia, working in B-movies.
 His most famous roles were with The Three Stooges.
-He also worked in television as an actor, writer and director.
-After his retirement, he worked as a movie sales marketer.
+He also worked on television as an actor, writer and director.
+After his retirement from acting, he worked as a rep for Showcase Films.
 He died in Los Angeles, California, USA, on January 13, 1981, of prostate cancer accompanied by pneumonia, at age 65.